-Date of Issue: March 1, 2006
+Date of Original Issuance: March 1, 2006

-It is the policy of the Community College of Philadelphia to maintain a drug-free workplace, in compliance with the Drug-Free Workplace Act of 1988.
-This institution is committed to protecting the safety, health, and well-being of its employees, students, and all people who come into contact with its workplace and property, and/or use its services.
+It is the policy of the Community College of Philadelphia to maintain a drug-free workplace in compliance with the Drug-Free Workplace Act of 1988.
+This institution is committed to protecting the safety, health, and well-being of its employees, students, and all people who come into contact with its workplace and property and/or use its services.
 Recognizing that alcohol and drug abuse pose a direct threat to this goal, this institution is committed to assuring a drug-free environment for all of its employees and students.